 Skip to content

-This tutorial will walk through setting up a conditional rule for an Asset Signal, specifically a sustained threshold rule that incorporates time.
+This tutorial will walk through setting up a rule for an Asset Signal in the data pipeline, specifically a sustained threshold rule that incorporates time.
 It includes adding the threshold and status into dashboard panels and how to get notifications based on the rule.

 What's a Rule?